postech-dao/simperby/docs/protocol_overview.md

 # Simperby: Protocol Overview

-Simperby is a blockchain engine that runs an organiziation which is
+Simperby is a blockchain engine that runs an organization which is

 1. **Decentralized**
 2. **Standalone, Sovereign and Self-hosted**